Organic Comfrey Leaf

 Both the root and the leaf of this valuable herb are known to heal and soothe.
 It is believed to regenerate cell growth after injury.
 During the Civil War, comfrey poultices were used to wrap the wounds and broken bones of soldiers and earned comfrey the nicknames “heal-all” or “knitbone.”
 Comfrey root contains allantoin, which is believed to foster the growth of new cells.

 In hair care, comfrey soothes and stimulates the scalp, and enriches lifeless hair.
-Comfrey tea, made from root or leaves, poured over hair as a rinse, makes hair soft as silk.
+Comfrey tea, made from roots or leaves, poured over hair as a rinse, makes hair soft as silk.